-Net OPEB Liability (Continued)
+Net OPEB (Asset) Liability (Continued) Discount Rate

-Discount Rate

-The discount rate used to measure the total OPEB liability was 7.00% as of June 30, 2020 and 7.25% as of June 30, 2019.
+The discount rate used to measure the total OPEB liability was 7.00% as of June 30, 2021 and June 30, 2020.

 The projection of cash flows used to determine the discount rate assumed that employer contributions will be made at rates equal to the actuarially-determined contribution rates.
 For this purpose, employer contributions that are intended to fund benefits only for current Plan Members and their beneficiaries are included.
 Projected employer contributions that are intended to fund the service costs for future Plan Members and their beneficiaries, as well as projected contributions from future Plan Members, are not included.